algarecu/spark-ml-recommender/README.md

 # Feature

+The recommender library contains implementation of correlation-based algorithms as well as latent factor analysis (e.g., content-based filtering and collaborative filtering)

 * Collaborative filtering recommender that predicts user's preference on unknown items using ALS-based gradient descent
 * Recommender that computes the correlation / similarity between items based on user preference using Pearson / Cosine / Jaccard correlation coefficient
+* Recommender that computes the correlation / similarity between users based on their preferences towards items using Pearson / Cosine / Jaccard correlation coefficient
 * Recommender that recommends a common friend to connect two persons who do not know each other but like to know each other (something similar to linkedIn connection)

 # Install